Paris Métro Line 10

-The line is entirely underground and stretches 11.7 km across 23 stations.
-It has the least traffic of any of the 14 main metro lines (excluding lines 3bis and 7bis).
+The line runs entirely underground and stretches 11.7 km across 23 stations.
+It has the least traffic of the fourteen main metro lines, excluding lines 3bis and 7bis.

-Initially, the MA 51 model trains, which had previously been used on line 13 until it joined line 14, circulated the tracks of line 10.
+Initially, the MA 51 model trains, which had previously been used on Line 13 until it absorbed former Line 14, circulated on the tracks of Line 10.
 These trains were first constructed with three cars on four bogies per train, and two trains permanently connected to make six cars per train, having an equivalent capacity to five cars on the classic metro trains.
-Because of the ineffectiveness of the MA 51 model, it was eventually completely replaced by the MF 67 model.
+Because of the ineffectiveness of the MA 51 model, it was eventually completely replaced by the MF 67 model between 1988 and 1994.